pshkourin/llm_pool_layout/tools/init_pool_layout/README.md

 ## Why publication is a ritual, not a copy

 Imports are messy: downloads fail halfway, conversions produce garbage, validation rejects candidates.
-So nothing is written directly into `artifacts-root`.
+So nothing is written directly into `artifacts`.
 Instead:

-1. Land incoming files in a job directory under `staging-root/jobs/<job-id>/`.
+1. Land incoming files in a job directory under `staging/jobs/<job-id>/`.
 2. Validate structure, names, sizes, checksums.
 3. Derive the canonical destination path.
 4. **Publish atomically** (`rename()` on the same filesystem).